What is the Justice Studies International Experience?

 Studying abroad is a high-impact educational practice that has been shown to increase student success and employability after graduation.
 The CHaHS International Experience is designed to provide high-quality global learning experiences that are flexible, affordable, and relevant to students’ degree programs and professional goals.
 There are many options for fulfilling the requirement and advising is available to assist students in all aspects of the process.
 Students may be able to apply financial aid towards the cost of some SJSU-sponsored study abroad programs, and scholarships are also available through CHaHS and other sources.
 Often, students find that it saves money to study abroad because housing costs are much lower in many other countries compared with Silicon Valley.

 To satisfy the Justice Studies Department International Experience requirement, students must study abroad for at least nine days in an approved program, course of study, or class.
-Students may satisfy the “study abroad” requirement using any course from any subject—the course does not need to be a JS or FS designated course, and its units do not have to count toward the total for the major.
+Students may satisfy the “study abroad” requirement using any course from any subject taken abroad—the course does not need to be a JS or FS designated course, and its units do not have to count toward the total for the major.

 For More Detailed Information, See Our Fact Sheet [PDF]

 - Freshmen entering SJSU on or after Fall 2016